idugalic/micro-company/README.md

 1. Simple to develop - the goal of current development tools and IDEs is to support the development of monolithic applications
 2. Simple to deploy - you simply need to deploy the WAR/JAR file on the appropriate runtime
 3. Simple to scale - you can scale the application by running multiple copies of the application behind a load balancer
-4. Easy implementation of eventually consistent business transactions that could span multiple components (potentialy services on other VMs)
+4. Easy implementation of eventually consistent business transactions that could span multiple components
 5. Automatic publishing of events whenever data changes
 6. Reliable auditing for all updates